 Depression is a serious illness that can make it hard to do everyday activities.
 It is important to get help if you are concerned about your child's depression.
 Depression can be treated effectively.

-Key points to remember about depression in children and young people
+Key points about depression in children and young people

-- depression is a serious illness that interferes with everyday life
+- depression is a serious illness that can make it hard to do everyday activities

 - it is important to get help if you are concerned about your child's depression